-Recognizing the magnitude of the challenge of water scarcity, we encourage our customers to implement technically and financially feasible measures to reduce water consumption when operations or projects are water intensive, and to avoid the release of effluents or, when not possible, minimize and manage their impact.
+Recognizing the magnitude of the challenge of water scarcity, we encourage our customers to implement technically and financially feasible measures to reduce water consumption when operations or projects are water-intensive, and to avoid the release of effluents or, when not possible, minimize and manage their impact.

 Waste management is an essential industry to reduce the consumption of raw materials, avoid pollution and progress toward a circular economy model.
-In this great opportunity for our planet and humanity, the SDG have set goals for 2030 to encourage businesses to adopt sustainable practices, and to significantly reduce waste generation through prevention, reduction, recycling and reuse activities.
+This is a great opportunity for our planet and humanity, which the SDGs have identified by setting goals for 2030 to encourage businesses to adopt sustainable practices, and to significantly reduce waste generation through prevention, reduction, recycling and reuse activities.